VisionLabs/FaceEngineExamples/example8/README.md

 This example requires installed OpenCV library with imgproc, highgui and videoio modules, for additional information refer to https://opencv.org/.

 ## Example walkthrough
-This example consists of next stages:
+This example consists of the following stages:

 ### Stage 0.
 Preparations
 Argument parsing, SDK initialization, testing sequence preparation, video capturing.